franodangelo/franodangelo/README.md

 Full'Stack Developer & UX/UI Designer
 -------------------------------------

 👀 I'm interested in working in technology to help with all my knowledge in development and UX design.
-I am currently looking for my first job in IT! 🌱 I’m currently learning HTML, CSS, JavaScript, React, Redux, Node, Express & PostgreSQL. 💞️ I’m looking to collaborate in social impact projects, in which I can really solve people's needs.
+I am currently looking for my first job in IT!
+💞️ I’m looking to collaborate in social impact projects, in which I can really solve people's needs.
 The projects that interest me the most are those related to products, entertainment and sports.

 *   🌍  I'm based in Buenos Aires, Argentina
 *   🖥️  See my portfolio at [Behance](http://www.behance.net/francodangelo)
 *   ✉️  You can contact me at [ffrancodangelo@gmail.com](mailto:ffrancodangelo@gmail.com)
-*   🧠  I'm learning React Native & tailwindcss
+*   🧠  I’m currently learning JavaScript, React, Redux, Node Js, Express & PostgreSQL.

 ### Skills